kyverno/website/content/en/blog/general/introducing-kyverno-envoy-plugin/index.md

 ### Configuration

-To deploy Kyverno-Envoy include the following container in your kubernetes Deployments:
+To deploy Kyverno-Envoy-Plugin include the following container in your Kubernetes Deployments:

 ```yaml
 - name: kyverno-envoy-plugin